-Kit felt there had to be a better way to live.
+Kanoho felt there had to be a better way to live.

 Based on a wise teacher’s recommendation, he traveled back-and-forth to Northern Vermont for a year to learn a centuries-old Buddhist meditation technique; one that helps people live calm, centered, and focussed lives in the midst of this chaotic world as well as reconnect with and live from a place of compassion and kindness – in other words, Aloha.

 It was so effective that he moved to Barnet, Vermont and remained for five years in the lay-monastic environment of Karmê Chöling Meditation Retreat Center to learn how to teach others this very same technique – shamatha vipashana – and open an English-language Buddhist meditation center in Honolulu.
-While there, Kit noticed many uncanny similarities between the Tibetan Buddhist and ancient Hawaiian cultures.
+While there, Kanoho noticed many uncanny similarities between the Tibetan Buddhist and ancient Hawaiian cultures.

-Upon returning home to Hawaiʻi, Kit began finding corroborating evidence of these similarities within the words of Pilahi Paki, Nana Veary, Mornah Simeona, Pono Shim, Ramsay Taum, as well as ancient Hawaiian chants and other reliable Hawaiʻi cultural sources.
+Upon returning home to Hawaiʻi, Kanoho began finding corroborating evidence of these similarities within the words of Pilahi Paki, Nana Veary, Mornah Simeona, Pono Shim, Ramsay Taum, as well as ancient Hawaiian chants and other reliable Hawaiʻi cultural sources.